-The Student Lab Assistants assist with the daily maintenance of the Math Lab.
-In addition, they tutor students who need help with mathematics, chemistry, physics and engineering courses.
+The Student Lab Assistants assist with the daily maintenance of the STEM Success Center.
+In addition, they tutor students who need help with mathematics, and the mathematics needed in chemistry, physics, engineering, as well as other courses.
 The number of students employed varies depending on the number of hours that the student can individually work.
 In the beginning of the semester it is better to have double shifts of students working in the morning and early afternoon hours since the demand for tutorial help is overwhelming during that part of the semester.
 The total student work hours per week is about 80 not including the double shifts.
-Some students are needed to help with the setup of the computers in the Math Lab between semesters.
+Some students are needed to help with the setup of the computers in the STEM Success Center between semesters.
+We need a student employee to man the entrance to the STEM Success center to both greet students and make sure that they sign in to the computer.

 Currently, we have to carefully balance the number of hours worked by FWS students to make sure that we can have the lab open for the entire semester.
+We no longer have any FWS students, and we overspent our budget because it is not feasible to close the STEM Success Center before the end of the semester as so many students reply on the help they get there to succeed in their classes.

-If we were to lose one of our FWS students, we would have to either overspend our budget or close the lab at the end of the semester when math students really need help.
-We are hoping to obtain more permanent funding for both math lab rooms in the amount of \$3500-\$7500 per semester depending upon whether enough qualified student lab assistants could be hired, or if it would be necessary to hire classified staff for that purpose.
-The orientation of new student math lab workers is also a best practice and compensation is therefore needed for these sessions.
+We are hoping to obtain more permanent funding for both STEM Success Center in the amount of \$3500-\$7500 per semester depending upon whether enough qualified student lab assistants could be hired, or if it would be necessary to hire classified staff for that purpose.
+The orientation of new student STEM Success Center workers is also a best practice and compensation is therefore needed for these sessions.